July 18, 2020

 Taking a hike is a great way to reduce stress and add a sense of adventure to any workout routine—a short hike in the forest beats a run on the treadmill any day.
-We can’t think of a better way to get your body in shape and clear your mind, all while reaping the benefits of being outside in nature.
+We can’t think of a better way to get your body in shape and clear your mind, all while reaping the benefits of being outside in nature on the best San Diego hikes.

 The hiking trails in San Diego are among the most beautiful in the entire state, offering views of the city’s gorgeous beaches, undulating mountains, and deep canyons.
 While there are many San Diego hikes worth mentioning, here are a few of our top picks.